Brognor/Complex_network_exam/readme.txt

 evolution.py library to realize the flow of a quantity over a graph

-time test run the different alghoritms calculating time vs number of nodes
+time test run the different algorithms calculating time vs number of nodes

+datatime files contain the time data

-plot realizes graphes of timetests
+plot realizes graphics of timetests

 fit realize fit of timetest